-Control of hyperphosphatemia (ESRD, on dialysis): Oral: Initial: 1334 mg with each meal, can be increased gradually (ie, every 2-3 weeks) to bring the serum phosphate value <6 mg/dL as long as hypercalcemia does not develop (usual dose: 2001-2668 mg calcium acetate with each meal); do not give additional calcium supplements
+Control of serum phosphorus (end-stage renal disease, on dialysis) (Rx): Oral: Initial: 1334 mg with each meal, can be increased gradually (ie, every 2 to 3 weeks) to bring the serum phosphate to target range as long as hypercalcemia does not develop (usual dose: 2,001 to 2,668 mg calcium acetate with each meal); do not give additional calcium supplements.

 Refer to adult dosing.

 Note: Dose expressed in mg of calcium acetate.
 Phosphate binding capacity: Calcium acetate 1 g binds 45 mg of phosphorus (KDOQI 2005)